 Our unaudited condensed consolidated financial statements are prepared using the accrual method of accounting in accordance with U.S. GAAP and have been prepared assuming that we will continue as a going concern, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
-For the nine months ended January 31, 2022 and 2021, we incurred losses in the amounts of approximately \$12.2 million and \$9.5 million, respectively.
-As of January 31, 2022, we had cash of approximately \$3.7 million, working capital of approximately \$2.7 million, and an accumulated deficit of approximately \$56.2 million.
-As a result of the utilization of cash in its operating activities, and the development of its assets, we have incurred losses since we commenced operations.
+For the three months ended July 31, 2022 and 2021, we incurred net losses in the amounts of approximately \$1.9 million and \$3.5 million, respectively.
+As of July 31, 2022, we had cash of approximately \$6.3 million, working capital of approximately \$6.1 million, and an accumulated deficit of approximately \$59.9 million.
+As a result of the utilization of cash in our operating activities, and the development of our assets, we have incurred losses since we commenced operations.
 Our primary source of operating funds since inception has been equity financings.
-As of January 31, 2022, we did not have sufficient cash to fund our operations for greater than 12 months and expected that we will be required to raise additional funds to fund our operations thereafter.
+As of July 31, 2022, we have sufficient cash to fund our corporate activities and general and administrative costs and currently undertaken project activities related to permitting and engineering studies.
+However, in order to advance any of our projects past the aforementioned objectives, we do not have sufficient cash and will need to raise additional funds.
 These matters raise substantial doubt about our ability to continue as a going concern for the twelve months following the issuance of these financial statements.
-As noted above, in February 2022, we completed the Registered Offering which raised gross proceeds of \$2.5 million and additionally in March 2022 we entered into a Definitive Agreement which when closed, expected to be on or about March 18, 2022 we will receive gross proceeds of \$5 million before deducting fees and other estimated offering expenses.